moar82/RefGen/README.md

 - Morales, R., Saborido, R.,  Khomh, F., F., Chicano, F., & Antoniol, G, "EARMO: An Energy-Aware Refactoring Approach for Mobile Apps," in IEEE Transactions on Software Engineering, vol. PP, no. 99, pp. 1-1.
 [doi](https://doi.org/10.1109/TSE.2017.2757486)

- If you plan to use RefGen in your research, please **cite at least one** of the aforementioned papers.